Skip to main content

 1 provider

 Virginia requires licensing for septic system contractors and well drillers to protect public health and the environment.
 Licensed providers carry proper insurance, follow state regulations, and have demonstrated competency through testing and experience requirements.
-Choosing a licensed provider protects your investment and ensures work meets code.
+Every provider on this site is checked against state licensing records before being listed.

 How much does septic inspection cost in Virginia?